Commercial General Liability Insurance

 Consequences Of Not Having CGL Insurance

-Frankly speaking, it is not wise not to have CGL insurance.
-No matter how large or small your property or business may be, you face major liabilities each day by simply having private citizens on or around your property.
+It is not wise not to have CGL insurance.
+No matter how large or small your property or business may be, you face significant liabilities each day by simply having private citizens on or around your property.
 The truth is, even if you follow the necessary safety procedures, anything can happen.
 When those events occur, you will need protection.

 Without CGL insurance, you will be solely responsible for affording all fees relating to an incident.
 From attorney fees to settlement fees, this can be extremely expensive.
 In some cases, it may seriously impair or bankrupt a company, even resulting in the foreclosure of a piece of property.
 Further, a lack of CGL insurance may make it more difficult to protect a company’s brand once a file has been claimed, especially since many times, these sort of suits become public.
 Studies demonstrate that businesses and property owners may face several liability suits throughout a given period.
 This means that it takes a sufficient amount of funds to afford protection and maintenance.
 Overall, failing to invest in CGL insurance is just not worth the risk.
 If you desire to gather more knowledge about how CGL insurance may save your company, Gainesville construction lawyers at Warner, Sechrest & Butts are always willing to help.